PX4/PX4-user_guide/en/contribute/git_examples.md

 Adding a feature to PX4 follows a defined workflow.
 In order to share your contributions on PX4, you can follow this example.

 * [Sign up](https://github.com/join) for github if you haven't already
-* Fork the PX4-Autopilot re[p (see [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo))
+* Fork the PX4-Autopilot repo (see [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo))
-* Clone your forked repository to your local computer<br>
+* Clone your forked repository to your local computer

   ```sh
   cd ~/wherever/
   git clone https://github.com/<your git name>/PX4-Autopilot.git
   ```
-* Go into the new directory, initialize and update the submodules, and add the original upstream PX4-Autopilot<br>
+* Go into the new directory, initialize and update the submodules, and add the original upstream PX4-Autopilot

   ```sh
   cd PX4-Autopilot
   git submodule update --init --recursive
   git remote add upstream https://github.com/PX4/PX4-Autopilot.git
   ```
-* You should have now two remote repositories: One repository is called upstream that points to PX4/PX4-Autopilot, and one repository that points to your forked repository of the PX4 repository.
+* You should have now two remote repositories: One repository is called `upstream` that points to PX4/PX4-Autopilot, and one repository `origin` that points to your forked copy of the PX4 repository.
 * This can be checked with the following command:
   ```sh
   git remote -v
   ```
 * Make the changes that you want to add to the current main.
-* Create a new branch with a meaningful name that represents your feature<br>
+* Create a new branch with a meaningful name that represents your feature

   ```sh
   git checkout -b <your feature branch name>
   ```

   you can use the command `git branch` to make sure you're on the right branch.
-* Add your changes that you want to be part of the commit by adding the respective files<br>
+* Add your changes that you want to be part of the commit by adding the respective files

   ```sh
   git add <file name>
   ```
   If you prefer having a GUI to add your files see [Gitk](https://git-scm.com/book/en/v2/Git-in-Other-Environments-Graphical-Interfaces) or [`git add -p`](http://nuclearsquid.com/writings/git-add/).
-* Commit the added files with a meaningful message explaining your changes<br>
+* Commit the added files with a meaningful message explaining your changes

   ```sh
   git commit -m "<your commit message>"
   ```

   For a good commit message, please refer to [Contributing](../contribute/README.md) section.
 * Some time might have passed and the [upstream main](https://github.com/PX4/PX4-Autopilot.git) has changed.
   PX4 prefers a linear commit history and uses [git rebase](https://git-scm.com/book/de/v1/Git-Branching-Rebasing).
-  To include the newest changes from upstream in your local branch, switch to your main branch<br>
+  To include the newest changes from upstream in your local branch, switch to your main branch

   ```sh
   git checkout main
   ```

-  Then pull the newest commits from upstream main<br>
+  Then pull the newest commits from upstream main

   ```sh
   git pull upstream main
   ```
   Now your local main is up to date.
-Switch back to your feature branch<br>
+Switch back to your feature branch

   ```sh
   git checkout <your feature branch name>
   ```
-  and rebase on your updated main<br>
+  and rebase on your updated main

   ```sh
   git rebase main
   ```
-* Now you can push your local commits to your forked repository<br>
+* Now you can push your local commits to your forked repository

   ```sh
   git push origin <your feature branch name>
   ```
-* You can verify that the push was successful by going to your forked repository in your browser: `https://github.com/<your git name>/PX4-Autopilot.git`<br>
+* You can verify that the push was successful by going to your forked repository in your browser: `https://github.com/<your git name>/PX4-Autopilot.git`

   There you should see the message that a new branch has been pushed to your forked repository.
 * Now it's time to create a pull request (PR).
   On the right hand side of the "new branch message" (see one step before), you should see a green button saying "Compare & Create Pull Request".